-The SADC Secretariat would like to express sincere gratitude to the United Nations Development Programme (UNDP) represented by the Regional Service Centre for Africa (RSCA) and the Swiss Development Cooperation (SDC) for cosponsoring the production of this publication with the SADC Secretariat.
+The SADC Secretariat would like to express sincere gratitude to the United Nations Development Programme (UNDP) represented by the Regional Service Centre for Africa (RSCA) and the Government of Canada and the Swiss Agency for Development Cooperation (SDC) for cosponsoring the process of research and production of this publication with the SADC Secretariat.
 The staff of the SADC Gender Unit, Dr Joseph Pitso and Ms Kealeboga Kelly Dambuza, were active in guiding the process and liaising with Member States and all partners to ensure delivery of this comprehensive publication.